The use of lime in plastering applications dates back to the construction of the Egyptian pyramids about 4000 BC.

 Modern plasters can contain portland cement or gypsum products.
 Exterior plasters, often called stucco, normally contain portland cement because of its low solubility in water.
 Interior plasters usually contain gypsum.
 The advantages of these plasters in modern construction include the following:

-- Type S Hydrated Lime is water retentive - This property enhances workability (plasticity) of the plaster as it is applied to walls.
+- Type S Hydrated Lime is water-retentive - This property enhances the workability (plasticity) of the plaster as it is applied to walls.
 Since water is needed for gypsum or cement to set, the water retentivity of the lime maximizes the cementitious reaction of these materials.

-The Graymont building lime products manufacturing plant is located in Genoa, OH.
+Graymont building lime products are manufactured at the Company's plant located in Genoa, OH.
 This area of Northwest Ohio is considered to have one of the best deposits of dolomitic limestone for the production of finish lime products in the world.
 Graymont Dolime (OH) Inc. offers several different types of lime products for plastering applications.

-Ivory® Finish Lime and Snowdrift® Finish Lime are products which are autoclaved for immediate use with gauging plasters and portland cement, without soaking or slaking.
-These Type S hydrated lime products have the high plasticity, tight bonding and smooth troweling sought by plasterers.
+Ivory® Finish Lime and Snowdrift® Finish Lime are products that are autoclaved for immediate use with gauging plasters and portland cement, without soaking or slaking.
+These Type S hydrated lime products offer the high plasticity, tight bonding and smooth troweling sought by plasterers.

-Grand Prize® Finishing Lime is a single-hydrate (Type N), for use with gypsum or portland cement.
-Grand Prize requires a minimum of 16 hours of soaking to develop sufficient hydration for use.
+Grand Prize® Finishing Lime is a single-hydrate (Type N) product designed for use with gypsum or portland cement.
+It requires a minimum of 16 hours of soaking to develop sufficient hydration for use.
 Grand Prize features high plasticity and exceptional body for smooth application.

-Bondcrete® Stucco Lime is an air-entraining hydrated lime which is pressure-hydrated for immediate use in stucco applications.
+Bondcrete® Stucco Lime is an air-entraining hydrated lime that is pressure-hydrated for immediate use in stucco applications.
 Bondcrete meets the requirements of ASTM C207 for a Type SA hydrated lime.
-When properly combined with portland cement and sand, it creates a stucco having superior performance, economical results and ageless durability.
-Bondcrete Stucco lime should not be used in smooth coat plaster applications.
+When properly combined with portland cement and sand, it creates a stucco known for its superior performance, economical results and ageless durability.
+Bondcrete Stucco lime should not be used in smooth-coat plaster applications.

 Niagara® Mature Lime Putty is a high-purity dolomitic lime putty fully slaked and screened for immediate use.
-Niagara Lime Putty is slaked for a minimum of 2 months and complies with ASTM C1489.
-This product is available in 45 gallon drums or 3 gallon pails.
+Niagara Lime Putty is slaked for a minimum of two months and complies with ASTM C1489.
+This product is available in 45-gallon drums or three-gallon pails.